runtimeverification/wasm-semantics/wasm.md

 The `br*` instructions search through the instruction stack (the `<k>` cell) for the correct label index.
 Upon reaching it, the label itself is executed.

-Note that, unlike in the WASM specification document, we do not need the special "context" operator here because the value and instruction stacks are separate.
+Note that, unlike in the WebAssembly specification document, we do not need the special "context" operator here because the value and instruction stacks are separate.

 ```k
     syntax Instr ::= "(" "br" Int ")"